-Join Kevin Yank for an in-depth discussion in this video Touring the interface, part of Learn Sublime Text 3: The Basics.
+Join Kevin Yank for an in-depth discussion in this video Touring the interface, part of Learning Sublime Text 3.

 - [Instructor] When you first open Sublime Text 3, it'll look a lot like this.
 A plain gray box.
 If you're on Windows you'll have the menu bar across the top of the window, but that's about it.
 Not much to look at.
 If you hit command N or control N on Windows, you'll get an untitled file tab.
 But again not a whole lot to see here.
 Instead let's open an existing file.
 I'll choose file open from the menu and then open the index.htm file from the exercise files included with this course.
 Let's make the window a bit bigger so we have some room to look around.

 And there we go.
 Now we've got some actual code to look at.
 If you look down the left hand side of the window, you get the line numbers in the gutter and there's little triangles here that you can use to expand and collapse sections of code.
 Down the bottom there's the status bar, starting with the line and column number.
 And when you install additional packages into Sublime Text 3 you'll get more information along here.
 Down at the far left, there's the panel switcher.
 And this is a pop up menu that let's you choose a number of panels that will add themselves to the bottom of the window and you can choose which one is displayed or hide them entirely.

 Over on the right, you have the file indentation mode.
 And you can see that based on opening this file, Sublime Text 3 has guessed that I'm using two spaces for indentation, which is correct.
 If you want to change these settings, you can click in this area and choose the number of spaces and whether to indent with tabs or spaces.
 At the far right, we have the syntax highlighting mode and you can see once again that Sublime Text 3 has guessed correctly that I'm working on an HTML file.
 Using the dot htm file name extension to detect this.